unchase/Unchase.Swashbuckle.AspNetCore.Extensions/README.md

 }
 ```

-2. **Hide Paths and Defenitions from OpenApi documentation** without accepted roles:
+2. **Hide Paths and Defenitions from OpenApi documentation** without accepted roles in OpenApi document:
 - In the _ConfigureServices_ method of _Startup.cs_, inside your `AddSwaggerGen` call, enable `HidePathsAndDefinitionsByRolesDocumentFilter` document filter:

 ```csharp